dev-kiranbanda/Microsoft-commercial-marketplace-transactable-SaaS-offer-SDK/docs/Customer-Experience.md

 ## Next steps

-* [Publisher provisioning experience](./Publisher-Experience.md): This document shows how to configure the web solution that enables the activation of a customer purchasing your SaaS Service and how to send Mettered based billing back to the Commercial Marketplace API.
+* [Publisher provisioning experience](./Publisher-Experience.md): This document shows how to configure the web solution that enables the activation of a customer purchasing your SaaS Service and how to send Metered based billing back to the Commercial Marketplace API.